Wakeem/pinteresting/README.md

+# One Month Rails

-# This is a new test
+This is my first programming project.
+By Walter Kim